 What are the advantages of email marketing for non-profit organizations?

-Do you know 42% of donors prefer to hear from non-profits through email?
-And if that’s not enough, 21% of respondents say that non-profit emails inspire them to donate.
+Do you know almost half of the people prefer to hear from non-profits through email?
+And if that’s not enough, 21% of respondents say, as per a research, that non-profit emails inspire them to donate.

 This makes it quite clear that email marketing is the best marketing method to drive more donations.